Flood

 2022/2023

-Forecasting and predicting flood risk of infrastructures in the South region of France
+Forecasting flood risk and infrastructure flooding in the South of France in 2023

 CNES